Eisenhower Matrix Time Management Matrix

 Tasks in this category offer little to no value in terms of your goals and priorities.
 It’s crucial to minimize or eliminate these time-wasting activities to free up more valuable time and energy.

 Consider setting boundaries, implementing digital detoxes, or finding alternative activities that bring more value and fulfillment to your life.
+Redirect your attention towards tasks that align with your aspirations and contribute to your overall well-being.

 Identify, minimize, and eliminate unnecessary time-wasters in your routine, such as excessive social media scrolling or unproductive habits, and make a conscious effort to reduce or eliminate them.